 While it’s not absolutely necessary to know the history of cameras to take great photos, serious photographers might still want to learn about it.

 For example, did you know the history of cameras goes much further back in time than photography as a form of art and documentation?

 However, there weren’t any techniques to permanently capture the projected image, with the exception of drawing or painting.

 The first known record describing a camera dates from the 4th century BC.
 It was the Han Chinese philosopher, Mozi, who documented the natural optical phenomenon known as “camera obscura”.

-First Applications of Camera Obscura
+First Applications of Camera Obscura – (1502 AD)

 Although the camera obscura concept was known since ancient times, it didn’t really have a practical purpose until the Renaissance came along.

 In the field of art history, some historians even claim, controversially, that some of the most famous Renaissance painters used camera obscura to trace scenes before painting them.